DucManhPhan/DucManhPhan.github.io/_posts/2019-04-28-Repository-pattern.md

     By doing this and using Dependency Injection in the controllers of our Web API, we can implement mock repositories that return fake data instead of data from the database.
 This decoupled approach allows us to create and run unit tests that focus the logic of our application without requiring connectivity to the database.

-- Here are the main differences between Repository and DAO:
+- Here are the main differences between Repository and DAO.

     - Repository provides a higher level of data manipulation.
     - Repository is persistence ignorance.
     - Repository is a collection of aggregate roots.